cloudbees-days/cloudbees-field-workshops/docs/core/core-0.md

 1. Workshop Tools Overview
 2. CloudBees Core Overview
 3. Setup for Labs
-4. Configuration as Code (CasC) with CloudBees Core
+4. Configuration as Code (CasC) with CloudBees CI
 5. Pipeline Manageability & Governance with Templates and Policies
 6. Cross Team Collaboration
 7. Hibernating Masters

 **Please note, it is unlikely that we will get through all the material.
 However, all of the lab material is freely available on GitHub and can be self-led.
-The Core lab environment will be available until next Monday if you would like to complete any labs we don't.**
+The CloudBees CI lab environment will be available until next Monday if you would like to complete any labs we don't.**

 ---
 name: workshop-tools